newatoms/beta/projects/automation/post.md

 ## To conclude our plea

+Besides some "dangers": an increasing dependability on software and the jobs that get swallowed, New Atoms chooses to work *with* the robots rather than ignoring their potential.
 Just imagine an automated workforce that facilitates an environment where you would constantly be stimulated to come up with smart, fun and social solutions.
-Looking at high scores on:
+Lets focus on the things humans are still great at:

 * Perception and Manipulation
 * Creative Intelligence
 * Social Intelligence

-A future where we only have to do constructive, creative things.
+Lets sketch a future where we only have to do constructive, creative things.
 Nothing would ever come to a standstill.
 Systems would become fluid and communal and each individual could influence the world around them with their own strengths and beliefs.
 Wouldn't that be amazing?

 At New Atoms we will probably never stop writing about the relationship between humans and machines, because we are thinking about this everyday.
 In an attempt to become *Humachines*.